bacbos/bolt-menu-editor/readme.md

 * **checkbox**: Adding a checkbox.
 This can be used for easily toggling features in the menu
 * **select**: Adding a select field.
 Let the editor select from just a few options to prevent typos

 The select needs an extra attribute: `values`.
-The value is an key: value paired object like: `values: {image: Image, something: Just something else}`
+The value is a key: value paired object like: `values: {image: Image, something: Just something else}`

 Default all fields except the label are deletable.
 This is not always a wanted feature.
 Thereby it can be turned of per field by setting a delete attribute to false.